View all events in this series

 Lust, longing, anger, rebellion, self-surveillance, anxiety, technology, friendship – our panel will discuss these topics and more.
 What stories do girls want to read?
 And what stories do they want to tell?

 Jennifer Down is a writer and editor whose work has appeared in publications including the Age, the Saturday Paper, Australian Book Review and Overland.
 Our Magic Hour, her debut novel, was shortlisted for the 2014 Victorian Premier’s Literary Award for an unpublished manuscript.
 She lives in Melbourne.

-Marlee Jane Ward is a writer, reader and weirdo from Melbourne, Australia.
-She grew up on the Central Coast of New South Wales and studied creative writing at the University of Wollongong.
-She attended the Clarion West Writers Workshop in 2014.
+Marlee Jane Ward is a writer, reader and weirdo living in Melbourne.
+She grew up on the Central Coast of New South Wales and studied Creative Writing at the University of Wollongong.
+In 2014 she attended the Clarion West Writers Workshop in Seattle, Washington.

-Her short stories have been published in Interfictions, Terraform, Apex, Mad Scientist Journal and the Hear Me Roar Anthology.
-Her debut novella, Welcome To Orphancorp, won Seizure's Viva La Novella 2015, and the 2016 Victorian Premier’s Literary Award for Young Adult Fiction.
-She is currently working on the second book in the series.
+You can find her short stories in the Hear Me Roar Anthology, Interdictions and Mad Scientist Journal.
+Her debut novella, Welcome to Orphancorp, won the 2015 Seizure Viva La Novella Prize and the 2016 Victorian Premier’s Literary Award for Young Adult Fiction.
+Its sequel, Psynode, was published in 2017.

 Abigail Ulman is a writer from Melbourne.
 She is the recipient of a Wallace Stegner Fellowship in Fiction from Stanford University, and a winner of the Best Young Australian Novelist Award.
 Her debut short story collection Hot Little Hands has been published in Australia and abroad.